 As standard, you should provide the logo in colour, mono and reverse.
 The formats should include Pantone references, CMYK and RGB formats all as eps, jpg and png.

 And one last thing to remember is that until you hand over the logo artwork, you own the copyright.

-If you are dealing with a corporate client and to appear more professional, you can supply a short document for the client to sign at the end of the process.
+If you are dealing with a corporate client and want to appear more professional, you can supply a short document for the client to sign at the end of the process.

 So now you have a good idea of the design process involved when being commissioned to create a logo.
 Having a good process is essential and it keeps both you and your client on track throughout the journey.

 Do you use a similar design process?
 Do you have any logo design tips?